 Eating in Pavia

 Pavia does have a few options in terms of restaurants.
 The restaurants in the city mostly serve Italian staples and also regional Lombardy dishes.
-There are a few fast food joints and restaurants serving international cuisines but its best not to try them.
-The delis and cafes here serve some good light snacks, salads, pastas and paninis.
-There are also quite a lot of good pizzerias and dessert shops selling traditional desserts and pastries which are local to Pavia and are definitely worth trying out.
-There are a few pubs here where you might get some good cocktails; however, wines are the best option.
+There are a few fast food joints and restaurants serving international cuisines, but it's best not to try them.
+The delis and cafés here serve some good light snacks, salads, pastas and paninis.
+There are also quite a lot of good pizzerias and patisseries selling traditional desserts and pastries, which are local to Pavia and definitely worth trying out.
+There are a few pubs, too, where you might get some good cocktails, however, wines are the best option.

 Shopping in Pavia

-Shopping in Pavia is mostly restricted to the shopping streets here in the city.
-There aren't many large shopping complexes in the city.
-The locals generally do their shopping from the ancient markets in the old city and the open markets that are held here every week.
+Shopping in Pavia is mostly restricted to the city's shopping streets, as there aren't large shopping malls in town.
+Locals generally do their shopping at old fashioned markets in the old city and at the weekly farmer markets around town.
 Pavia is well known for its dairy products so there are quite a lot of good local cheeses which can be bought.
-The city is also known for its vineyards located around the city so you would be able to find some good locally made wines.
+The city is also known for its vineyards located around the city, so you will certainly be able to find some good locally made wines.